irv/zip_streamer/README.md

 I've run it through the clang static analyser to make sure I've not done anything really dumb, and also though valgrind's memcheck & helgrind, but reviews are welcome!

+## Note about logging
+It seems log4c is very sensitive about the version string in the log4crc file.
+On Debian unstable, it's 1.2.1 but on RHEL7 it appears to be 1.2.4.
+If you're not getting any log output, check the version number and update the log4crc file.

 ## Dependencies